Follow this link if you are looking for the last update on the real estate prices for the top 20 Spanish cities.

 You read it correctly: less than one-quarter and one-third of the price of London and Paris.
 Period.

-Now, you understand why the returns in Madrid and Barcelona are nearly twice as high as the one in Paris and London.
+Now, you understand why the returns in Madrid and Alicante are much higher than the ones in Paris and London.

 Do you think that the downside risk is higher in Barcelona and Madrid than in Paris and London?